saa938/farm-microsoft-rewards-points/README.md

 Select Load Unpacked and select the unzipped folder.
 Click on the extension for it to start farming.

+Credits:

-The array of some of the words to search up come from here: https://github.com/words/an-array-of-english-words
+The array of some of the words to search up come from here: https://github.com/words/an-array-of-english-words.
+The logo is Microsoft Rewards' logo.
+The code for the new window comes from http://skilifts.org/.